ecobian120/Fruta-Pendulum-group-3/README.md

 For this project we will be designing a mathematical model used to design a self balancing Furuta Pendulum.
 For this design SolidWorks, MATLAB and Simulink will be used for the software programs.<br>

-For the project, an inverted pendulum will be develped and control the pendulum arm in its upright position by apply a torque to respond to a distrubance through a motor in the rotary arm.
-The repository will contain all of the devliverables as mentioned above.
+For the project, an inverted pendulum will be developed and control the pendulum arm in its upright position by apply a torque to respond to a disturbance through a motor in the rotary arm.
+The repository will contain all of the deliverables as mentioned above.

 # Operational Viewpoint